 To add additional Slides to a Scene, click + Add a Slide.

 Building a Question/Statement Scene

 To add a question or statement that learners must make a decision on, create a new Question/Statement Scene.
-Simply type into the
+Simply type into the question field.

 We recommend using images that are at least 335x235 pixels.